- Laws & Regulations

 - Contact Us

 Documents identified by PDF (Portable Document Format) requires the Adobe Acrobat Reader to be viewed and printed.
 If you do not already have the Adobe Reader, it can be downloaded for free from Adobe.

 Porterville Developmental Center's History

-Porterville Developmental Center is located on 600 acres in the foothills of the majestic Sierra Nevada Mountains in Porterville, California, an agricultural city in Tulare County.
+Porterville Developmental Center (PDC) is located on about 670 acres in the foothills of the majestic Sierra Nevada Mountains in Porterville, California, an agricultural city in Tulare County.
 In 1945, the State purchased 1,245 acres of land for $62,850 for the future Porterville State Hospital.
 The site was originally planned for the care and treatment of individuals with epilepsy, but was redesigned as a treatment center for the mentally retarded.
 Construction began in 1950 and on May 12, 1953, then Governor Earl Warren dedicated the Porterville State Hospital.
 PDC admitted its first 200 consumers on June 3, 1953.
 The total population reached its peak in 1957 with over 2,600 consumers.

 In November, 2006, construction began for a 96-bed residential expansion in the Secure Treatment Program.
 The expansion included six 16-bed living residences, a recreation complex and a new reception building.
 Construction was completed in October, 2009.